 Ardra is also currently affiliated with the International Institute of Migration and Development (IIMAD) in India as a Research Fellow.
 In 2017, she served as a Policy Consultant with the United Nations Department of Economic and Social Affairs (UN DESA), where she helped organize online consultations with UN Member States on an indicator to measure global migration.
 She has also helped develop digital and social media strategies for Plan International’s UN Liaison Office and UN Women, through partnerships with the New School University in New York.

 Ardra holds a Master of Arts (MA) in International Affairs from the New School, New York City and a Master of Arts (MA) in Development Studies from the Indian Institute of Technology (IIT) Madras, India.
 Her writings on global development have appeared in Agenda for International Development (A-id), The News Minute, Huffington Post, Madras Courier, Countering Violent Extremism Initiative and elsewhere.
-The academic papers she co-authored on the impact of mobile phone technology on female sex workers’ livelihood in India have been published in peer reviewed journals such as Human Technology, Gender, Technology and Development and Routledge International Handbook of Sex Industry Research.
-On Twitter, she is @ArdraManasi.
+Her co-authored papers and chapters have appeared in peer reviewed books and journals such as ‘Human Technology,’ ‘Gender, Technology and Development,’ ‘Routledge International Handbook of Sex Industry Research’ and ‘Sustainable Development Goals and Migration’ (Routledge India).
+On Twitter, she is @ArdraManasi